microsoft/pyright/docs/configuration.md

 ## Execution Environment Options
 Pyright allows multiple “execution environments” to be defined for different portions of your source tree.
-For example, a subtree may be designed to run with a different PYTHON_PATH or a different version of the python interpreter than the rest of the source base.
+For example, a subtree may be designed to run with a different PYTHONPATH or a different version of the python interpreter than the rest of the source base.

 The following settings can be specified for each execution environment.

 **root** [string, required]: Root path for the code that will execute within this execution environment.

 **extraPaths** [array of strings, optional]: Additional search paths (in addition to the root path) that will be used when searching for packages.
-At runtime, these will be specified in the PYTHON_PATH environment variable.
+At runtime, these will be specified in the PYTHONPATH environment variable.

 **venv** [string, optional]: The virtual environment to use for this execution environment.
 If not specified, the global `venv` setting is used instead.